notmenopecode/FrontEndPortfolioPject/README.md

 # FrontEndPortfolioPject

-# OnlyNBA
+## OnlyNBA

-# Website that gives you slight information about NBA teams
+A Website that gives you slight information about NBA teams